Adaptavant/AW-Code-Standards/sonarqube/java/README.md

 ## Analyzing
-To analyze first, include the scanner in your build in build.gradle:
+To analyze, include the scanner plugin in buildscript:

 ### Using the plugin DSL (above gradle version 5)